lupyuen/pinetime-rust-mynewt/rust/app/src/watchface.md

         ) ? ;
 ```

+_What's `write!`?_

-`write!` works like a safer version of `sprintf` as explained here: ["Heapless Strings in Rust"](https://lupyuen.github.io/pinetime-rust-riot/articles/watch_face#heapless-strings-in-rust)
+[`write!`](https://doc.rust-lang.org/rust-by-example/hello/print/fmt.html?highlight=write!#formatting) is a Rust Macro that writes formatted text strings.
+It works like a safer version of `sprintf` as explained here: ["Heapless Strings in Rust"](https://lupyuen.github.io/pinetime-rust-riot/articles/watch_face#heapless-strings-in-rust)

+_What's `new_string`?_

+`new_string` creates a new [Heapless `String`](https://docs.rs/heapless/0.5.6/heapless/index.html) on the stack.
+Unlike normal the Rust `String`, our Heapless `String` doesn't require any Heap Memory and works well on embedded platforms.

-Our Watch Face Framework exposes a Heapless `String` Type that limits strings to 64 characters (and prevents buffer overflows).
-Which is sufficient for most Watch Faces.
-See [`pinetime-watchface/src/lib.rs`](https://github.com/lupyuen/pinetime-watchface/blob/master/src/lib.rs#L195-L206)
+Our Watch Face Framework exposes a Heapless `String` Type that limits strings to 64 characters.
+Which is sufficient for most Watch Faces (and prevents buffer overflows).
+This is defined in [`pinetime-watchface/src/lib.rs`](https://github.com/lupyuen/pinetime-watchface/blob/master/src/lib.rs#L195-L206)

 ```rust
 /// Limit Strings to 64 chars (which may include multiple color codes like "#ffffff")